What is WiFi & Different IEEE 802.11 Wireless Standards

 11acYes No No Yes Yes

-Frequency mode supported is the reason for the incompatibility between these IEEE technologies.
+You must be wondering why different wireless standards cannot connect.
+The frequency mode supported is the primary reason for the incompatibility between different IEEE 802.11 technologies.